Page contents

 Next section

-The most common symptom of plantar fasciitis is stabbing pain on the bottom of the foot near the heel.
+The most common symptom is stabbing pain on the bottom of the foot near the heel.
 The pain develops gradually and may involve either one or both feet at the same time.
 Pain is usually worse in the morning or may aggravate after standing up for a long time.

 Next section